toddfoster/adlessCalc/readme.md

 * Use click for desktop
 * don't zoom on long/double touch
 * monospace font in display
+* v.38 limit number digits to width of screen / precision

 ## Credits
 * [HTML5 boilerplate](http://html5boilerplate.com/)